 Capital gains realised by a resident corporation or individual on the sale or redemption of the Notes (or beneficial interests therein) are subject to income tax or corporate tax declaration.
-Provisional Article 10 of the Corporate Tax Law (introduced with the amendment dated 28 November 2017) states that corporate tax will be levied at the rate of 22% for the accounting periods of 2018, 2019 and 2020.
-The current rate for individuals ranges from 15% to 35% at progressive rates.
+Provisional Article 10 of the Corporate Tax Law (introduced with the amendment dated 28 November 2017) states that corporate tax will be levied at the rate of 22% for the accounting period of 2020.
+As of the date of this Base Prospectus, the rate for individuals ranges from 15% to 40% at progressive rates.
 For resident individuals, the acquisition cost can be increased at the Producer Price Index' rate of increase for each month except for the month of discharge so long as such index increased by at least 10%.